mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 This series covers and explains concepts that are fundamental to Deep Learning and Artificial Neural Networks for beginners.
 In addition to covering these concepts, they also show how to implement some of the concepts in code using Keras.

 You will learn about layers in an Artificial Neural Network, activation functions, backpropagation, Convolutional Neural Networks (CNNs), data augmentation, transfer learning and much more!

-I highly recommend you start with this course, followed by #2 in this list.
-They're concise, accessible and will get you up to speed quickly.

 #### 2. [Neural Network Programming - Deep Learning with PyTorch](http://deeplizard.com/learn/playlist/PLZbbT5o_s2xrfNyHZsM6ufI0iZENK9xgG)